QuickBooks Blog

 Let QuickBooks streamline your books and your business, so you can focus on what you do best.

-An illustration of the key tax deductions available for self-employed individuals.
+The key tax deductions for self-employed individuals.

 Here are some key self-employment deductions to consider: